Skip to main content

 Sometimes (mostly for performance reasons), you may need to execute some code which is only relevant for show/form/index.
 For example, when you have a BelongsTo field, you only want to retrieve options when needed inside a form.

-For this reason, you may on of the following fields
+For this reason, you may implement one of the following callbacks:

 {